 Coordinating Operational Research on NTDs Around the World

-Through support from the Bill & Melinda Gates Foundation, USAID, and UK aid from the British government, our NTD-SC provides guidance for and oversees numerous operational research projects around the world that focus on addressing priority research needs for the NTD community to progress in elimination and control efforts.
+Through support from the Bill & Melinda Gates Foundation and USAID, our NTD-SC provides guidance for and oversees numerous operational research projects around the world that focus on addressing priority research needs for the NTD community to progress in elimination and control efforts.
 Its research, led by in-country partners, focuses on “overcoming obstacles to program implementation,” “refining endgame strategies for NTD elimination,” and “ensuring sustainability of program achievements.”
 Aligning the needs of NTD programs and research priorities, the NTD community can more effectively solve challenges that are impeding the ability to reach at-risk communities and implement sustainable interventions.

 To enhance this alignment of research goals, NTD-SC started the Coalition for Operational Research on NTDs (COR-NTD).
 COR-NTD is a group of researchers, program implementers, and their in-country partners that have the shared goal of optimizing control and elimination of NTDs.
 The group convenes annually for a meeting that seeks to develop the research agenda for the upcoming year that will best address the needs of the NTD community.
 The goal of the coalition is to create new synergies within the operational research sector for NTDs and align that research with specific program needs.
 COR-NTD also provides a platform where operational needs can be defined, research can be collaborated on, and technical challenges addressed.
 For those interested in attending the yearly meeting and being apart of the Coalition click here.